Load Balancing Using Sparse Communication: The Communication Component

 We therefore propose the approach where the servers mimic the approximation algorithm to calculate $\tilde{Q}_i(t)$.
 For example, the servers can do the same single server queue emulation the load balancer does between messages.

 \begin{definition}[The ET-$x$ communication pattern] Every server sends a message to the load balancer whenever the approximation error reaches $x$. \end{definition}

-We will show that ET-$x$ has the same approximation quality guarantee as DT-$x$, but with, possibly, substantially less communication.
+We will show that ET-$x$ has the same maximal approximation error guarantee as DT-$x$, but with, possibly, substantially less communication.
 The price however is that ET-$x$ requires a more complicated calculation by the servers.

 Now that we have described our proposed approximation and communication algorithms, we are ready to discuss and provide results on the communication-approximation link.